 Sensation play describes a wide variety of activities, both vanilla and kinky, that use the body's senses as a way to arouse and provide stimulation to a partner.

 Although sensation play is often related to skin sensations, it doesn't have to be so limited.
 Sight, taste, and hearing can also be included in sensation play.

-Some sensation play activities such as bondage, tickling and sensory deprivation (beyond a simple blindfold) can take on a fetishistic role in a person's sexual life.
-In these cases, sensation play can involve pain, prolonged sensory deprivation (like wearing a hood or mittens) and other elements.
-Impact play (spaking, flogging, paddling) is also considered a form of sensation play.
+Some sensation play activities such as bondage, tickling, and sensory deprivation (beyond a simple blindfold) can take on a fetishistic role in a person's sexual life.
+In these cases, sensation play can involve pain (like with vampire gloves), prolonged sensory deprivation (like wearing a hood or mittens) and other elements.
+Impact play (spanking, flogging, paddling) is also considered a form of sensation play.

 The goal of sensation play is simply to provide unusual and arousing sensations to a partner's body.
 It is only limited by one's imagination and, of course, personal limits, which should be respected at all times.